open-city/capsure/README.md

 # CAPSure

+Chicago Alternative Policing Strategy meetings, or CAPS meetings, are occasional sit-downs between the Chicago Police Department and Chicago residents.

+CAPS meetings are the place to meet the cops that work in your beat, chat about local problems, and work together to fix them.

 CAPSure lets you find out when and where your next meeting is, in an effort to get more Chicagoans involved in community policing.

 ## Installation